cuga-rajal/supercar_plus/README.md

 Supercar 2.2 is a major rewrite that improves a number of things, and uses about 20% less memory than 2.1.x.

-The main script and many add-ons received bug fixes and improvements as part of the release.
-If you are upgrading, check the version numbers of the main script and add-on scripts in your vehicle and update to any new versions.
-If there are issues, check documentation on the script or add-on.

-The biggest change with version 2.2 is using a separate script for reading in the Config notecard.
+The biggest change with version 2.2 is using a separate script for reading in the Config notecard settings.
 Just drop in the Supercar Config NC Reader script along with the Config notecard and it will work like before.
 It doesn't matter if it is dropped in before or after the main script.

 The initializing sequence changed but works just the same.
-With the new version, the car script is initialized with its own settings and then it reads the Config NC and overwrites the configs with any changes.
+With the new version, the car script is initialized with its own settings and then it signals the reader script for updates.
+The reader script sends back settings in the Config NC and overwrites the previous configs.
 If any sound settings changed, the script performs sound preloading again.

 Auto-Park feature was also moved to a separate script.

 Supercar Version 2.2 did not change any config settings from 2.1.3.
 However there were several changes to the Config notecard in the last year.
 If you are upgrading from an old version,